Do you dream of beating the odds and ensuring your startup is a success?

 - Complement each other’s skill set – makes your team that much stronger.

-- Take a vacation – Unless you are made of cement you will need to take time off.
+- Take a vacation – Unless you are made of two-by-fours, you will need to take time off.

 Failing to partner with the ideal founder